CameronChen07/LEAP/README.md

-# LEAP: Learning Embodied Aesthetic Policy for Autonomous Robotic Photography
+# LEAP: Learning Embodied Aesthetics for Autonomous Robotic Photography

 We will release the codes, videos, and datasets upon acceptance of the paper.